pvandervelde/mindvortex/src/posts/2024-01-17-Swerve-drive-ros2-nav.md

 the goal and avoiding obstacles.
 Again there are a number of different algorithms, each with it own constraints.

-Note that robot navigation is a very complex topic and there are many ways in which it can fail or not work as expected.
+Note that robot navigation is a very complex topic that is very actively being researched.
+A result of this is that there are many ways in which navigation can fail or not work as expected.
 For example some of the issues I have seen are:

 - The planner is unable to find a path to the goal.
 This can happen when there is no actual way to get to the goal, e.g. the robot is in a room with a closed door with the goal outside the room.